-This document is to help you to prepare for the forthcoming panel meeting.
+This document is to help you as a panellist, to prepare for the forthcoming panel meeting.
 In addition to this document, you should also feel free to contact the meeting's nominated AHRC officers if you have any questions you wish to raise prior to the meeting at Operations@ahrc.ukri.org.

-The assessment process will be run through the UK Research and Innovation (UKRI) Funding Service.
-Details of how to access the system will be provided within your Funding Service invitation email, and additional information can be found on the UKRI website.
+The assessment process will be run through the UKRI Funding Service platform (TFS).
+Details of how to access the system will be provided within your TFS invitation email, and additional information can be found on the UKRI Website.

-You will be notified if the panel meeting is taking place in person or will be held virtually via Microsoft Teams.
+You will be notified if the panel meeting is taking place in person or will be held virtually via Zoom.